StreamElements/docs/src/content/docs/chatbot/modules/liveannouncement.md

 1. Go to your StreamElements dashboard
 2. Navigate to the Chatbot settings
 3. Find the "Live Announcement" section
-4. Enable the module
+4. Enable the announcements you want to use
-5. Customize the announcement message using the available parameters
+5. Customize each announcement message using the available parameters

-Example configuration:
+Example configuration for the stream start message:

 ```
 🔴 ${channel.display_name} is now live! 🎮 Playing {game} 📌 {title}